 We can all agree that the street is no place for the mentally ill to live.

 For some reason however, our public policy doesn’t reflect this moral value.
-Instead, well-intentioned public policies have had the disastrous consequence of forcing the mentally ill to live in ditches and ravines.
+Instead, well-intentioned public policies have had the disastrous consequence of forcing the mentally ill, including addicts, to live in ditches and ravines.
 Something is very wrong, and we all know it.

 I was the first member of the City Council to walk along with our Social Workers, Substance Abuse Counselors and Sheriff’s Deputies as they outreached to the Homeless in Vista.
 As a lay-leader, I struggled to understand how those who were in dire need of services were refusing the offers of help that were being provided.